 The “Gifts of the Game” scholarship program was created to recognize high school seniors who have been involved in Indiana high school basketball as a player, manager, statistician, student trainer, or other similar role with consideration given to their scholarship, leadership, and extra-curricular activities.

 The name “Gifts of the Game” is a nod to both the financial gift Indiana high school seniors will be receiving, as well as the benefits basketball has played in the lives of those associated with the Indiana Basketball Hall of Fame and this program.
 In its 2nd year of existence, $8,000 in college scholarships will be given this year through the program.

 Funded through the 2nd largest private donation in Indiana Basketball Hall of Fame history, the scholarship fund is open to further contributions to increase the amount and number of scholarships given.

-Interested donors may contact Chris May, Indiana Basketball Hall of Fame executive director at firstname.lastname@example.org or (765) 529-1891 for more information or checks may be sent to Indiana Basketball Hall of Fame, One Hall of Fame Court, New Castle, IN 47362 with an appropriate note in the memo line.
+Interested donors may contact Chris May, Indiana Basketball Hall of Fame executive director at email@example.com or (765) 529-1891 or Jared Green, Member Engagement Manager at firstname.lastname@example.org, (765) 529-1891 for more information or to make a contribution.
+Contributions may be sent to Indiana Basketball Hall of Fame, One Hall of Fame Court, New Castle, IN 47362 with an appropriate note in the memo line.